nicholas-wright/Projects/README.md

 ### SQL Query examples

 An example of SQL queries for informative purposes.
 The original document was made to practice SQL Queries.
+The databases are small example datasbases, therefore there is no need for connection to an external database.

 Files: https://github.com/nicholas-wright/Projects/tree/master/SQL%20Examples